OpenCyphal/pydsdl/README.md

 #### Error model

-The root exception types defined in `pydsdl.parse_error` are used to represent errors occuring during the parsing process:
+The root exception types defined in `pydsdl.frontend_error` are used to represent errors occurring during the parsing process:

 * `FrontendError` - contains properties `path:str` and `line:int`, both of which are optional,